muezzinsarwar/console-dot-love-proposal/README.md

 ## Planned Workflow and Responsibilities

-The console.love team will use a commbination of Centralized and Feature Branch Git Workflows, with an emphasis on pair programming.
+The console.love team will use a combination of Centralized and Feature Branch Git Workflows, with an emphasis on pair programming.
 Responsibilities will be distributed roughly as follows:

 Jaimie - Project Manager - Backend + Testing - Deployment - React Router
 <br>